 When this happens, the priority of the tank should be to build as much threat as possible as quickly as possible - so use a Provoke to keep the boss on you, the tank, and use your high damage skills to build threat.
 The damage classes should be very careful not to build more threat than the tank and it's a good idea to stop damaging the boss for a moment to give the tank some time to build some threat, otherwise they risk the boss targeting them instead.

 Bosses with threat reset include Laioha's Knight and Special, Decomus' Sharlach and Frecky, Wood Garden's Radon, Von Stein's Mansion's Baron Von Stein, World Bosses Sakun, Tundro, Lost Mysterion, Namazu, and Sraclone.

 MONSTER TARGET COUNT

 Non-boss-type monsters check how many other monsters have a player targeted before deciding to attack them.
-The amount varies throughout the game, but for dungeons it is usually set to 50, meaning upto 50 monsters can attack a player at once.
+The amount varies throughout the game, but for dungeons it is usually set to 100, meaning upto 100monsters can attack a player at once.
 If that player gets near to, or attacks an additional monster, it will ignore them and attack somebody else in the party.

 There are a few exceptions to this rule.
 Some dungeon monsters have a lower target limit.
-For example - the Vipers in Golden Temple have a limit of 10.
-If their target already has 10 monsters attacking (not just other Vipers, but any monsters) they will switch to another member in the party.
+For example - the Wasp Hatchling in Catacombs have a limit of 10.
+If their target already has 10 monsters attacking (not just other Wasp Hatchling, but any monsters) they will switch to another member in the party.

 MONSTER FOLLOW RANGE/TIME